gbif/hp-canadensys/publish/7-step-guide.md

 ![](/assets/images/data-publication-guide-schema.png)

-For information about the different class of dataset, see the following GBIF guides:
+For information about the different classes of datasets, see the following GBIF guides:

 * [Data quality requirements to publishing occurrence data](https://www.gbif.org/data-quality-requirements-occurrences)
 * [Data quality requirements to publishing checklists](https://www.gbif.org/data-quality-requirements-checklists)